Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: System Model

 5G NR specifies the configuration of OFDM slots.
 For instance, in a standard OFDM resource block configuration with a normal cyclic prefix (CP) and subcarrier spacing of $30$~kHz, each resource block comprises $12$ subcarriers in frequency and $14$ OFDM symbols in time.
-In this structure, with a typical Type-A demodulation reference signal (DM-RS) configuration for the physical downlink shared channel (PDSCH), the DM-RS can be inserted into two OFDM symbols, commonly at symbol indices \(2\) and \(11\), depending on the configured DM-RS pattern.
+With a typical Type-A DM-RS configuration for the PDSCH, the DM-RS occupies two OFDM symbols.
+These are commonly placed at symbol indices $2$ and $11$, depending on the configured pattern.
 All resource elements in other symbols are typically allocated for data.
-We generally follow 5G NR PDSCH configuration setup, but note that our approach is also applicable to arbitrary configurations beyond this standard setting.
+While we follow the 5G NR PDSCH configuration, the proposed method applies to arbitrary pilot patterns beyond this standard setting.